Huge Los Angeles Unified School district hit by cyberattack

 LOS ANGELES (AP) — The huge Los Angeles Unified School District’s information technology systems were targeted by an external cyberattack during the Labor Day weekend, officials said.

-Despite the disruption, schools in the nation’s second-largest district were scheduled to open as usual Tuesday morning, a statement said.
+Despite the ransomware attack, schools in the nation’s second-largest district were scheduled to open as usual Tuesday morning, a statement said.
+Such attacks have become a growing threat to U.S. schools, with several high-profile incidents reported since last year as pandemic-forced reliance on technology increases the impact.

-“Since the identification of the incident, which is likely criminal in nature, we continue to assess the situation with law enforcement agencies,” the district said.
+“Since the identification of the incident, which is likely criminal in nature, we continue to assess the situation with law enforcement agencies, the LA district said.

 A “response protocol” was implemented to mitigate districtwide disruptions, including access to email, computer systems and applications,” it said.